joshuaeveleth/mgm/README.md

 # mgm

-This branch of MGM is a partial rewrite in node-js.
-MOSES is shifting towards supporting the halcyon fork of OpenSimulator, and is dropping support for Simiangrid-based front-ends.
-This rewrite currently has less funcitonality than the normal MGM: 1- halcyon does not have IAR support.
-2- halcyon does not load OAR files accross a network connection, so the controls do not work in MGM.
-3- Suspending users is not as explicit in halcyon as in simian, so the front-end must be configured using minloginlevel set to 1 for it to work.
+This is a complete rewrite of MGM with a new look at security and performance.
+It is aimed at new MOSES deployments using the halcyon codebase in place of Opensimulator.

+While Halcyon supports oar files, not everything works perfectly.

+Halcyon does not support IAR files at this time, and there is no workaround.

 # Upgrading

 This branch does not perform any MySQL migration, use at your own risk.

 # Installation

+npm install -g typescript typings webpack npm i

 typings install
 npm install